rust-fuzz/afl.rs/README.md

 Documentation can be found in the [Rust Fuzz Book](https://rust-fuzz.github.io/book/afl.html).

+## Hints

+By default the AFL++ CMPLOG feature is activated, which is an amazing feature to achieve good code coverage.
+However it is not beneficial to activate CMPLOG on more than 2 instances.
+So if you run multiple AFL++ instances on your fuzzing target, you can disable CMPLOG by specifying the command line parameter '-c -'.

 ## What does it look like?

 <img src="etc/screencap.gif" width="563" height="368" alt="Screen recording of afl">